Tributes paid to respected Pembrokeshire sports figure Gerald Hicks

 The funeral takes place on Friday, April 29 at 2pm at Carew Wesley Chapel, followed by interment at Carew Cheriton.

-There are family flowers only by request, with donations in lieu to Carew Memorial Hall.
+There are family flowers only by request, with donations in lieu to Carew Wesley Methodist Chapel.

 Comments: Our rules